How to Disable Read-Only Attribute from Folders?

 - Now click on Enable Inheritance

 This should fix the read-only issue on your folder.
 Well, you faced read-only issue with folders after Windows upgrade.
 Likewise, you also face other issues after Windows upgrade.
 In fact, a common problem which many users face after Windows upgrade is data loss.
 Your important folders and files are lost after upgrade.
-But you don’t have to worry because with Folder Recovery, you can recover folders and files on Windows.
+But you don’t have to worry because the Folder Recovery utility can recover folders and files on Windows.

 Folder Recovery tool helps to retrieve folders from SATA, IDE, and SCSI drives.
-It even restores lost / deleted folders from external drives.
-The software supports folder recovery on Windows 7, Windows 8, Windows 10, and other Windows OS.
-It scans the complete Windows drive thoroughly to get back folders which are missing or erased.
+It even restores lost/deleted folders from external drives.
+The software supports folder recovery on Windows 7, Windows 8, Windows 10, and other editions.
+It scans the complete Windows storage drive thoroughly and fetvhes all the folders which are missing or erased.

-Here is how to restore lost / deleted folders –
+Here is how to restore read-only folders that are lost/deleted –

-Step 1: Download Folder Recovery on your computer and install it.
-Launch the software, and select Recover Files option from the main screen.
+Step 1: Download and run the Folder Recovery on your computer.
+Select Recover Files option on the main screen.

 Figure 1: Main Screen

-Step 2: In the next screen, choose Recover Lost Files option
+Step 2: In the next screen, choose either of Recover Deleted Files or Recover Lost Files option

 Figure 2: Select Recover Lost Files Option

-Step 3: Next, select the drive from which lost files and folders have to be recovered, and click Next
+Step 3: Next, select the drive from which lost files and folders have to be recovered.
+Proceed to press on Next

 Figure 3: Select Drive To Restore Files

-Step 4: After scanning is completed, preview the recovered data and save required ones.
+Step 4: After scanning is completed, preview the recovered data and save the required ones.

 Figure 4: Preview Restored Files